rebelot/BioTools/README.md

 Creates a .pdb file containing the coordinates of [PROT_ID] atoms, where PROT_ID is a PDB accession number

     Usage: getpdb [PROT_ID]

+### pdbrenumber

+renumbers residues of a .pdb file.
+Residues which number is > 10000 are renumbered starting from 1.

+    Usage: pdbrenumber.py file.pdb

 ### pyAlign